Edeqa/EventBus/README.md

 ## Runner

-Methods `start`, `finish` and `onEvent` are processing through `Runner`. `Runner` is a simple class that wraps the `Runnable` into a specific mode.
-There are two runners predefined in the package: `RUNNER_THREADED` and `RUNNER_SAME_THREAD`.
-The `DEFAULT_RUNNER` is the same as the `RUNNER_THREADED`.
-If your environment doesn't allow to use multithread then call for each event bus:
+Methods `start`, `finish` and `onEvent` are processing through the same `Runner`. `Runner` is a simple class that wraps the `Runnable` into a specific mode.
+There are two runners predefined in the package: `RUNNER_MULTI_THREAD` and `RUNNER_SINGLE_THREAD`.
+The `DEFAULT_RUNNER` is the same as the `RUNNER_MULTI_THREAD`.
+If your environment doesn't allow to use multiple threads then call for each event bus:

-    eventBus.setRunner(EventBus.RUNNER_SAME_THREAD);
+    eventBus.setRunner(EventBus.RUNNER_SINGLE_THREAD);

-Or, generally:
+Or, commonly:

-    EventBus.setMainRunner(EventBus.RUNNER_SAME_THREAD);
+    EventBus.setMainRunner(EventBus.RUNNER_SINGLE_THREAD);

 Note that `EventBus.setMainRunner` overrides all previously defined runners.

 ## Android UI specific

-Some of Android tasks (i.e UI interaction) require performing in the main thread.
+Some of Android tasks (i.e UI interaction) require fulfillment in the main thread.
 Then, set specific runner for all buses by following code:

     final Handler handler = new Handler(Looper.getMainLooper());
     EventBus.Runner runner = new EventBus.Runner() {